w-lfpup/hyperevents-js/README.md

 ## About

 HyperEvents is an alternative to bulky frontend frameworks.
-Rather than bind and remove specific callbacks on specific elements, HyperEvents utilizes DOM events to create a "hyper" event derived from a UI event and an elements corresponding attributes.
+Rather than bind and remove specific callbacks on specific elements, HyperEvents utilizes DOM events to create a "hyper" events derived from a UI event and an elements corresponding attributes.

 Effectively HyperEvents enable a browser to declaratively: